sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 To sync repositories from this installation, click **Add connection** in Sourcegraph.

 > NOTE: Each organization that the app needs to access requires its own installation.

+### GitHub App token use

+Sourcegraph uses the tokens from GitHub Apps in the following ways:

+#### Installation access tokens

+Installation access tokens are short-lived, non-refreshable tokens that give Sourcegraph access to the repositories the GitHub App has been given access to.
+Sourcegraph uses these tokens to clone repositories and to determine which users should be able to view a repository.
+These tokens expire after 1 hour.

+#### User access tokens

+These are OAuth tokens that Sourcegraph receives when a user signs into Sourcegraph using the configured GitHub App.
+Sourcegraph uses these tokens to link the user's Sourcegraph account to their GitHub account, as well as determine which repositories a user should be able to access.
+These tokens are refreshable, and by default they expire after 8 hours.
+Sourcegraph refreshes the user tokens as required.

 ## Using an access token

 To connect GitHub to Sourcegraph with an access token: